ThuanLy-0092/HousePrice_Prediction_Project/README.md

 # House Price Prediction

 This project utilizes machine learning to predict house prices based on various features of the house and its location.
-The application is built using Streamlit, a Python framework for creating interactive web applications.

 ## Project Files

 ### 1. Data Collection